jshuo/metamask-mobile/README.md

-# MetaMask forked for SecuX Hardware Only
+# MetaMask Mobile forked for SecuX Hardware Only
 ⚠️⚠️Please uninstall your official Metamask Mobile App when running this fork! ⚠️⚠️

 Important Note: